kremrik/hot-rod-markdown/README.md

 1. offering a simple (and easy) plugin model for rapid extensions

 ## Example
+Let's look at one example of a command `hrm` exposes by default.
 Suppose you have a nice README.md where you wish to show a code snippet for your users:

 ````